joinnextblock/protocol-attn/NIP-X3.md

 ```

 ### ATTENTION Event with Preferences
-Extended kind:38888 from PROMOTION VIEWERS setting view parameters and referencing the block list:
+Extended kind:38888 from PROMOTION Viewers setting view parameters and referencing the block list:

 ```json
 {